 The tour doesn’t include a visit to the Giralda, the minaret of the former mosque, although the view from the roof of the Cathedral allows you to see details of the tower which aren’t visible from any other point.
 The Cathedral of Seville is one of the few in the world whose rooftops can be visited, along with those of Málaga, Santiago de Compostela in Spain, and Milan in Italy.

-ciprofloxacin without a prescription Practical details of the visit
+Practical details of the visit

 The visit takes place in a pre-arranged groups with a minimum of 10 and a maximum of 25, accompanied by a technician of the Cathedral who guides the group while explaining history and telling anecdotes.
 Because of the challenging route (restrictive spaces – steep, dark steps; low-ceilinged passages; narrow galleries), and for security reasons, there are some limitations: children under 13 years aren’t allowed, and teenagers must be accompanied by an adult.
 In addition, those aged older than 70 must first sign a consent form accepting the rules and risks.